A few useful pointers to help you get started, from getting settled down into Homerton to finding your way around the historic city of Cambridge!

 Tip 2: Visit the common room

-While you are at your pigeon hole, why not visit the MCR common room (confusingly also called just “MCR”), also located on the ground floor of Queens Wing.
-It is the room on the south side of the building (the side nearest the porters lodge) and is accessed using your university card.
+While you are at your pigeon hole, why not visit the MCR common room (confusingly also called just “MCR”), located on the ground floor of Morley House.
+All MCR members should be able to access the side door of Morley House, and hence enter the MCR.
 This is the hub for graduate students living on and off college grounds and is always open for people to relax in and meet their fellow students.
 It contains a table football, TV and DVD player, along with a small kitchenette.

 Tip 3: Freshers’ week events

 Make sure you familiarise yourself with all the events happening during the first weeks of the year, traditionally refered to as Freshers’ weeks.
 Every year the MCR committee organises a wide variety of events to help you meet other new and existing students from Homerton and other colleges.
 We try and ensure there is a range of events to suit everyone, and recommend you attend as many as possible!
 Head over to the calendar to get a list of MCR events.